jiaojiaojane/Interactive-Lab-Hub/Final Project/README.md

 ## Project Plan

 ### Big Idea
-Our idea is building a Christmas Advent calendar to count the days of advent to Christmas from December 1st to Christmas Eve.
-Users could open a “calendar door” every day to reveal a different Christmas song.
-We would use two touch sensors to detect the day user’s trying to see and use the webcam to play the song.
-We will also use an OLED display to display the days left until Christmas.
+Our idea is building a Advent calendar to count down the days to Christmas by revealing a Christmas song every day from December 1st.
+We will use cardboard to make 24 mini "CD" with copper tape on the back.
+User could pick a "CD" everyday, and put it into a drawer of the calendar.
+When the "CD" is detected by the touch sensor, the calendar will play a Christmas song through the music player.
+We will also use a Mini PiTFT to display the days left until Christmas and the name of the playing song.
 We would also use the joystick for users to play/pause/replay the song.

 ![IMG_0C717BDF4559-1](https://user-images.githubusercontent.com/46438303/202084432-cfe08674-98f1-4e9d-8e1e-1f4f82dffd49.jpeg)